Charlotteis/notes/javacript/react/react.md

 - Can do prop validation to ensure the right data is passed to your component
 - Props are read only
+- You can only modify props by going to the source, setting the state on the parent component

 ```javascript
 class Cake extends React.Component {